studioijeoma/ijeomamotion/readme.md

 #Ijeomamotion

 A cross-mode Processing library for sketching animations with numbers, colors vectors, beziers, curves and more!
 It can play tweens in parallel, in a sequence or in a timeline/keyframes.
 Parallels can playback Sequences and vice versa.
 Timelines can also playback Parallels and Sequences too!
 You can also use all of aforementioed to call functions!
 Cross-mode means that it will run and export in both Processing IDE's Java and Javascript modes.
 You can also use it in Javascript with or without Processing.
+However as of now the javascript port ijeomamotion.js doesnt include the ijeomamotion.tween.Callback class or ijeomamotion.geom and ijeomamotion.math packages but it will soon!
 Please post issues on [Github](github.com/ekeneijeoma/ijeomamotion/issues) or [Processing's forums](forum.processing.org) under "Contributed Libraries".

 #Download and Install
 In Processing 2.0 you can do an auto download and install by going Sketch->Add Library...->Animation->ijeomamotion.
 Otherwise download the latest zip and check out INSTALL.txt.